 Take 2008 for example, when the price of a barrel of oil fluctuated between $145.85 and $32.00.
 Who's to say something couldn't happen tomorrow or next month or even next year that could cause a drastic rise in your facility's energy costs?

-By tracking your facility's energy and seeking out ways to save now, you are setting yourself up for success when prices increase.
+By tracking your facility's energy with energy management software and seeking out ways to save now, you are setting yourself up for success when prices increase.

 While your facility's energy costs might be "low" now, why not save even more money?
 Instead of just paying the bills as they come in, see where efficiencies could be made.